Gillardo/bootstrap-ui-treeview/readme.md

 #### collapsed
 This is an array of all the nodes that are current collapsed

+#### collapseTo (node)
+Function to expand all parent nodes in a branch until the selectedNode is found

 ## Css
 In order for you to add styles to the tree-view, each tree-view is created with a className of tree-view.
 You can override any styling you want, by creating your own css.